 You might be using the old binaries with the new demo, and classes have been renamed.
 You can try manually renaming the classes in the text file.
 In Godot, press SHIFT+F1 for help and you can search for class names built into that binary.

 For instance, at one point the class VoxelStreamNoise was renamed to VoxelGeneratorNoise.
-The scene file wouldn’t open, but by manually changing it in notepad, we were able to open the file.
+The scene file wouldn’t open, but by opening the scene file in notepad and manually changing the name, we were able to open the file.

 I don’t see any voxels